SwinIoTLab/SenShaMart/README.md

 /sparql

 ## Contributions
-Conceptualization, Anas Dawod, Dimitrios Georgakopoulos, and Prem P. Jayaraman; Coding, Anas Dawod and Josip Molivac; Validation, Anas Dawod and Josip Molivac; Investigation, Anas Dawod; writing—original code, Anas Dawod; Visualization, Anas Dawod, Dimitrios Georgakopoulos, Prem P. Jayaraman, and Ampalavanapillai Nirmalathas; Project Administration, Anas Dawod;
+Conceptualisation: Anas Dawod, Dimitrios Georgakopoulos, Prem P. Jayaraman, Josip Molivac, and Ampalavanapillai Nirmalathas.
+Software Engineering: Anas Dawod and Josip Molivac.

 ## Fund
 This project is fundded by ARC discovery grand DP220101420.
 Origanaly, it is funded by The University of Melbourne Scholarship as part of Anas Dawod's PhD thesis.